 What is Antiphony?

-Antiphony is MIT-licensed, open infrastructure — and an AT Protocol lexicon — for audio-based call-and-response applications.
+Antiphony is a headless service — MIT-licensed, open infrastructure and an AT Protocol lexicon — that other applications call to store and retrieve audio in an interoperable, portable format, for audio-based call-and-response.
 These are apps where someone publishes an audio prompt (the call) and an audience records audio replies (the response).
-Antiphony handles identity, the post → reply data model, audio upload and playback, machine transcription, and a public HTTP API, so you can build the app on top instead of rebuilding the plumbing.
+Antiphony owns the post → reply data model, content-addressed audio storage, and an opt-in audio enrichment pipeline — machine transcription, denoising, silence trimming, and waveform generation; it deliberately does not own end-user accounts, profiles, or sign-in — that stays with the application that calls it.

 It’s the kind of backend that sits behind a podcaster’s audience-questions feature, a “leave a voice note” embed, an audio AMA, a call-in show’s voicemail wall, or any surface built on the same call-and-response shape.
 Vox Pop is one such app, built on Antiphony; this repo also ships a minimal one you can read and run (apps/reference).